 What’s the process?

-An experienced mortgage broker can help you do the following:
+An experienced mortgage broker can help you through the refinance process by doing the following:

 - Investigate and shop around for a mortgage.